fed/blog/src/pages/blog/getting-clever-with-array-reduce/index.md

 half(triple(double(square(5)))) = 75;
 ```

-This is similar to Bash's pipes:

-> Pipes let you use the output of a program as the input of another one.
+This is similar to Bash's pipes, which let you use the output of a program as the input of another one.

 In this sample script, we first list all of the files in the current directory, then filter out anything that is not a json file and finally
 delete the selected files: